ellennickles/code-your-way-s25/week11/README.md

 ### Part 2: Project Progress and Two-Week Timeline

-Continue making progress on your final project.
+Continue making progress on your project.

  To prepare for your individual meeting, complete the following: